 ]]>

 In recent years, U.S. healthcare providers have increasingly recognized the significant impact of menopause.
 More resources are being compiled and shared, and institutions are updating their curricula to include comprehensive menopause education.
-There’s still quite a ways to go, but it’s a positive movement.
+There’s still quite a ways to go, but it’s positive movement.

 Research is also providing a clearer understanding of how menopause affects eye health.
 Sex hormone receptors have been found in various parts of the eye, and while the exact functions of estrogen and androgen receptors in these areas are still being studied, evidence suggests that sex hormones play a role in maintaining equilibrium in the eye — so hormonal changes in menopause are bound to have an impact.